You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Methodology

-In the final stage, we implemented automated filtering pipelines to reduce false positives, followed by manual validation of the remaining candidates.
-The extracted information, stored in \texttt{.jsonl} files, was systematically categorized and analyzed using Python scripts to generate statistical summaries in the form of charts and tables.
-Particular attention was devoted to categories of data deemed especially sensitive, such as login credentials and records exposing significant amounts of PII, which were manually reviewed in detail.
+In the final phase, we applied automated post-processing filters to reduce false positives.
+All extracted findings were stored as \texttt{.jsonl} records and analyzed with Python scripts to produce aggregate statistics and the charts/tables reported in this paper.
+We prioritized manual review for high-impact categories, in particular login credentials and exposures involving substantial amounts of PII.

-During the manual verification process, we identified several critical cases of exposed information, including instances of private authentication data.
-When such exposures were confirmed, we attempted to locate contact information and directly notified the affected authors.
-To protect the privacy of researchers and prevent data misuse, all analyzed outputs were anonymized and sanitized.
-The dataset was further processed to ensure that the results could not be reverse-engineered to reconstruct the exact set of archives included in our scans.
-A more detailed account of these findings and their implications is presented in Section~\ref{sec:discussion}.
+For critical cases including private authentication data, we attempted to identify contact information and directly notified the affected authors.
+For a wide category of findings, effective notification methods remain limited.
+To mitigate privacy risks and prevent misuse, we anonymized and sanitized all outputs to ensure that results cannot be reverse-engineered to recover the exact set of scanned archives.
+We discuss representative cases and their implications in Section~\ref{sec:discussion}.